 'To offer a transformational education focused on the skills and attributes that will empower all learners to succeed and shape our future as global citizens; To develop future leaders who understand that their positive actions can contribute to the improvement of local, national and international communities'; and 'To provide an inclusive learning environment where all learners feel supported, motivated and encouraged to pursue their personal best.'

-At the time of the last ADEK inspection, the Academy was home to approximately 800 students from 62 different nationalities.
-Emiratis account for the largest single demographic, representing almost 32% of students, (based on figures disclosed to WhichSchoolAdvisor.com), with children from the UK and Egypt the second largest grouping, each accounting 8% of the student population, and children from Jordan representing a further 6%.
+At the time of the recent ADEK inspection, the Academy was home to approximately 810 students from a wide range of 60+ different nationalities.
+Emiratis account for the largest single demographic, representing almost 23% of students, with children from Egypt the second largest grouping, accounting 10% of the student population, and children from Jordan and India each representing a further 9%.

-The school is well catered for in terms of staff with 95 teachers, 12 teaching assistants and a teacher to student ratio of approximately 1:8 - very much on the low side to ensure adequate attention to both individual and small groups of students.
-Classroom sizes range from 18 to 23 students.
-Teacher turnover was at 15% which is low by UAE standards.
-The majority of teaching staff recruited are of British nationality, but the school has staff members from Australia, Canada, France, Ireland, Italy, New Zealand, South Africa and the USA.
-Teachers of Arabic are hired from around the Middle East, depending on their qualifications and experience.
+The school is well catered for in terms of staff with 100 teachers, 16 teaching assistants and a teacher to student ratio of approximately 1:11 - very much on the low side to ensure adequate attention to both individual and small groups of students.
+Class sizes average 17 students with a maximum of 24.
+Teacher turnover was at 16% which is low by UAE standards.
+The majority of teaching staff recruited are of British nationality, but the school also has staff members from Australia and Ireland.
+Teachers of Arabic are hired from Egypt and Syria.

 All teachers hold a teaching degree, teaching qualification and have a minimum of two years’ teaching experience according to the school in information released to WhichSchoolAdvisor.com.